 The Company expects the capital resources available to it will be sufficient to carry its exploration and development plans and operations for at least the next twelve months.

-There were no changes in the Company's approach to capital management during the year ended February 28, 2013.
+There were no changes in the Company's approach to capital management during the period ended May 31, 2013.
 The Company is not subject to externally imposed capital requirements.